 How to Change your business to a 'Service Area' business (and hide your address & streetview).

-- Login to manage your Google Business Profile (formerly called Google My Business) listing and click on the business you need to edit.
-You will either see the traditional 'edit' screen on the back end of Google Business Profile, or you may be sent to a screen where you 'manage your business on search'.
+Login to manage your Google Business Profile (formerly called Google My Business) listing and click on the business you need to edit.
+You will be sent to a screen where you 'manage your business on search'.

 But Wait....Why do some service area businesses keep their residential address published on Google?